-\ Contributions received by the Swedish Social Insurance Agency/the Swedish Pensions Agency in 2013 and transferred to the National Pension Funds, the premium pension system and the central government budget, respectively.
+\ Contributions received by the Swedish Social Insurance Agency/the Swedish Pensions Agency in 2014 and transferred to the National Pension Funds, the premium pension system and the central government budget, respectively.

 In the national pension system there are several different kinds of contributions, as can be seen in the table above.
 Not all contribution revenue goes to the pension system.
 The portion of the old-age pension contribution allocated to the central government budget is for the portion of income above the ceiling on pension-qualifying income.
 This ceiling is 8.07 income-related base amounts before deduction of the general pension contribution and 7.5 after this deduction.
 Since these contributions do not represent pension credit, they are in fact taxes.
-The old-age pension contribution is paid by employers and self-employed persons; the general pension contribution is paid by all gainfully employed persons earning pension credit.
+The old-age pension contribution is paid by employed persons earning pension credit.
 In addition, from various appropriations in the central government budget, the central government pays old-age pension contributions for pension credit arising from certain transfer payments, such as those for sickness and unemployment cash benefits.
 The central government also pays a pension contribution for so-called pension-qualifying amounts, for years with small children and for study, for example.

-Contribution revenue increased between 2012 and 2013.
-The reason is that total earnings were up between these two years.
-The contribution revenue of the inkomstpension system was 2.5 percent higher, whereas total earnings rose by roughly 2.7 percent, according to the National Institute of Economic Research.
-There are a number of reasons why the National Pension Funds' contribution revenue did not increase as much as total earnings.
-One reason is that a smaller share of employer contributions and employee social contributions was transferred to the National Pension Funds and a larger share to the premium pension system and national budget compared with the previous year.
-Another reason is that income from national old-age pension contributions decreased between 2012 and 2013 due to negative settlement amounts for previous years and reduced expenditure on, for example, sickness benefit.
+Contribution revenue increased between 2013 and 2014.
+The reason is that total earnings increased between these years.
+The contribution revenue of the inkomstpension system was 3.6 percent higher, whereas total earnings rose by roughly 3.7 according to the National Institute of Economic Research.
+The main reason why the the National Pension Funds' contribution revenue did not increase as much as total earnings is that the amount for reported self-employment contributions declined significantly between these these years.
+For contributions to the premium pension system, the reporting has been changed.
+Allocated management fees previously included in total charges for the premium pension system have now been transferred to return on funded capital.